jperez8/helpcore/replit.md

 ## User Preferences
 - Design: Glassmorphism aesthetic with smooth transitions and skeleton loading states
 - Architecture: Hexagonal (ports & adapters) for backend
-- State Management: React Query for server state (Redux/RTK Query to be added)
+- State Management: Redux Toolkit + RTK Query for state management alongside React Query
-- Language: Spanish interface with English support to be added
+- Language: Multi-language support (Spanish/English) with language switcher
 - MVP Approach: Core features first, iterative improvements

 ## Next Steps
-1. Add authentication with Supabase Auth
-2. Implement Redux Toolkit + RTK Query for complex state management
-3. Add multi-language support (i18n)
+1. Extend translation coverage to all remaining pages and components
-4. Implement outbound webhooks for sending responses back to n8n
+2. Implement outbound webhooks for sending responses back to n8n
-5. Add real-time updates (polling every 15 seconds)
+3. Add real-time updates (polling every 15 seconds)
-6. Add comprehensive testing for core features
+4. Add comprehensive testing for core features
+5. Consider migrating more API calls from React Query to RTK Query for consistency
-7. Switch to Supabase database once properly configured (currently using in-memory storage)
+6. Switch to Supabase database for production (currently using in-memory storage for development)

 ## Notes
-- Using in-memory storage for development due to Supabase SSL certificate configuration requirements
+- Using in-memory storage for development; Supabase database tables are created and ready
 - All database repository implementations are ready - just need to switch container.ts to use them
 - Frontend components have `data-testid` attributes for testing
 - Webhook authentication uses x-api-key header (configurable via WEBHOOK_API_KEY env var)
+- Language preference persists in localStorage and survives page reloads
+- LoginPage and Navbar are fully translated; other pages still need translation coverage